 The tutor, Elizabeth Zeschin has been a successful photographer for over 30 years.
 Her work has been included in numerous solo and group exhibitions at The National Portrait Gallery, The Royal Academy, The Arden Anstruther Gallery and The Chelsea Arts Club.
 Her editorial clients include House and Garden, Martha Stewart Living, Conde Nast Traveler, Vogue, Marie Claire and The Telegraph Sunday Magazine and The World of Interiors.
 She has taught Garden Photography at the English Gardening School in London.
-Currently she is engaged upon an extensive Photography Project at Parham.

 Elizabeth will assign achievable photographic projects that will be implemented in the late afternoon in the garden.

 Students will continue their photographic projects under the early morning garden light.
 Back in the classroom students will download, edit and print their own photographic images.
 Methods of presentation will be explored.
 The Archival viability and stability of images will be discussed.
 We will finish with a presentation and critique of student work.